 The Boston Globe recently published an article that should make the publishing industry feel good about itself, “Why Fiction is Good for You.”
 Its thesis is that stories act as a kind of societal glue by teaching us to empathize with our fellow man.
 If we can recognize a bit of ourselves in our compatriots, then that’s good for society.
-Is it any wonder, then, that Middle Eastern societies who discourage reading anything other than the Koran are such shit holes?
-There’s nothing wrong with holding a religious text near to your heart, but even Jesus said man does not live on bread alone.
+Is it any wonder, then, that societies who discourage reading anything other than a religious text might not be such nice places?
+There’s nothing wrong with holding scripture near to your heart, but even Jesus said man does not live on bread alone.
 (And yes, the moral of this observation is that the world should buy more Matthew Warner novels.)

 But the glass is half full for us prose fiction writers who dream of seeing our names on library shelves.
 A week after the Globe article, Slate magazine wrote that paper books will pretty much become a thing of the past except for those printed for the collector market or when the physical presentation of the printed book is intrinsic to its content.

 There’s more to this story, however, than the conclusion that eBooks are the future.
 A couple years ago, I worried on this blog about whether the art of fiction was on the decline and whether prose fiction would become obsolete.
 The Globe and Slate articles seem to answer those questions with “no” and “maybe,” respectively.